ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Reorders the modeling groups by placing source before or after the target.

 * **Parameters:**
-  - source: list of modeling groups to insert at the new position.
+  - source: List of modeling groups to insert at the new position.
-  - target: a modeling group which defines the position to insert the source.
+  - target: A modeling group which defines the position to insert the source.
-  - option: whether to insert the source before or after the target.
+  - option: Whether to insert the source before or after the target.
 * **Usage:**
   ```pycon
   >>> model.reorder_modeling_groups(source=[modelmodeling_groups['DECK']], target=modelmodeling_groups['HULL'], option='before')